What You Need to Know About Travel to High-Altitude Destinations

 - if you live in high altitude place like Denver, Santa Fe or Mammoth Lakes, California you are pre-acclimatized and should be fine

 - Drink extra water.
 Before you travel and while you're on the way.
 Dehydration makes your blood thick and sludgy.
-This slows down the movement of oxygen
+Thicker blood can affect the flow of oxygen throughout your body.

 - Avoid alcohol and caffeine (if you drink coffee or tea daily, it's beneficial to have at least 1 cup to avoid caffeine withdrawal headache)

 - Schedule easy activities at the beginning of your trip.
-Movement and mild activity make people feel better in general.
+Movement and mild activity can be beneficial for healthy people.

 - Avoid stressful travel.
 If you don't sleep well on planes, then don't fly the redeye to Lima.
 Try to arrive in Cusco rested and as normal as possible.

-- Ask your physician for a prescription for Diamox (you have to take it before you arrive in order to get the benefits)
+- Ask your physician if a prescription for Diamox would help you (you have to take it before you arrive in order to get the benefits)

 - Take aspirin or ibuprofen.
 Pretreatment may raise the threshold for headaches which can be beneficial the first day of arrival.
 (LINK TO NIH REPORT)